vitalif/vitastor/README.md

 - Recovery process is per-object (per-block), not per-PG.
 Also there are no PGLOGs.
 - Monitors don't store data.
 Cluster configuration and state is stored in etcd in simple human-readable JSON structures.
 Monitors only watch cluster state and handle data movement.
+  Thus Vitastor's Monitor isn't a critical component of the system and is more similar to Ceph's Manager.
+  Vitastor's Monitor is implemented in node.js.
 - PG distribution isn't based on consistent hashes.
 All PG mappings are stored in etcd.
   Rebalancing PGs between OSDs is done by mathematical optimization - data distribution problem is reduced to a linear programming problem and solved by lp_solve.
-This allows for almost perfect (96-99% uniformity compared to Ceph's 80-90%) data distribution is most cases, ability to map PGs by hand without breaking rebalancing logic, reduced OSD peer-to-peer communication (on average, OSDs have less peers) and less data movement.
+This allows for almost perfect (96-99% uniformity compared to Ceph's 80-90%) data distribution in most cases, ability to map PGs by hand without breaking rebalancing logic, reduced OSD peer-to-peer communication (on average, OSDs have fewer peers) and less data movement.
 It also probably has a drawback - this method may fail in very large clusters, but up to several hundreds of OSDs it's perfectly fine.
   It's also easy to add consistent hashes in the future if something proves their necessity.
 - There's no separate CRUSH layer.
 You select pool redundancy scheme, placement root, failure domain